 Add a carrot

 Carrots take away the acidity in tomato sauce by adding a subtle sweetness.
 If you find your sauce has gotten too acidic, peel a whole carrot, simmer it with the sauce and remove it before serving.

 Try mess-free melting

 Ever make a complete mess of your microwave when melting butter?
 We have.
-Those days are will melt away after you try this simple hack.
+Those days will melt away after you try this simple hack.
 Repurpose your butter wrapper as a cover for your microwavable dish.
 So long, splatter!
-You’ll want to try these other handy microwave tricks every cook should know, too.

 Cook tender, juicy meatloaf

 We love a hearty meatloaf, but sometimes an all-beef mix can leave you with a coarse, gritty texture.
 Instead, try a beef-pork mix.
 Since pork is a fattier meat, the combo has a much softer texture.
 A meatloaf pan like this one helps to drain the grease away.

 Shred chicken quick

 Shredding chicken can be a fiddly task for even the most dexterous cooks.
 It might even deter you from cooking meals that require it.
 But did you know you can make fast work of shredding chicken with your stand mixer’s paddle attachment?
 Simply add your leftover chicken and give it a spin.
-Use the leftovers to make these delish Pulled Chicken Sandwiches, first making sure you’re not guilty of these ways you’ve been cooking chicken wrong.
+Make sure you’re not guilty of these ways you’ve been cooking chicken wrong.